corne-de-bruin/RefugeeAidBackend/backend/README.md

 # Hackathon Backend

-NestJS backend application that serves data from the Dataset.csv file via REST API.
+NestJS backend application that serves data from the Dataset.csv file via REST API using SQLite database with TypeORM.

+## Features

+- **SQLite Database**: Lightweight database with TypeORM for data persistence
+- **Auto-seeding**: Automatically loads CSV data into the database on first startup
+- **REST API**: Full CRUD endpoints for aid worker data
+- **Query Support**: Filter by city and type of assistance

 ## Installation